-"Conduct Committees" means any one or more of the Investigations Committee, Disciplinary Committee or Appeal Committee.
+"Conduct Committees" means any one or more of the Regulatory Committee, Investigations Committee, Disciplinary Committee or Appeal Committee.

-"Consent Order" means an order made by the Investigations Committee in relation to a Complaint disclosed under these regulations by a Complainant, to which the Member, Student, Affiliate or Member Firm has agreed.
+"Consent Order" means an order made by the Regulatory Committee or Investigations Committee in relation to a Complaint disclosed under these regulations by a Complainant, to which the Member, Student, Affiliate or Member Firm has agreed.